Learn languages with native speakers in conversation sessions that offer hope to refugees who have lost everything.

 Set up in July 2015, there were initially just six teachers for around 25 students.
 Quickly garnering recognition for its work, this small operation is taking its place in a community of voices thinking differently about how to support refugees.

 NaTakallam has also launched virtual interpretation services.
-Experienced interpreters from refugee backgrounds offer live simultaneous interpretation, available in English to and from Arabic, French, and Spanish.
-They offer documents, apps and web pages translation in English to and from Arabic, French, Kurdish, Pashto, Persian (Farsi/Dari), Portuguese, Somali, Spanish, Tigrinya, Turkish and Urdu, audio and video content and virtual guest speaker sessions.
+Experienced interpreters from refugee backgrounds offer live simultaneous interpretation.
+They also offer documents, apps and web pages translation to and from languages such as Kurdish, Pashto, Tigrinya and Urdu, as well as audio and video content and virtual guest speaker sessions.

 Thousands of students in 100+ schools worldwide have used NaTakallam for powerful, empathy-building sessions, and NaTakallam partners with universities to bring real-life conversations, language learning and cultural exchange to the classrooms.

 AtlasAction: Surprise language lovers with NaTakallam’s impact-driven and experiential Gift of Conversation, a unique way to learn a language online, all while supporting the livelihood of skilled language tutors (and their family) from refugee backgrounds.